MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 [!INCLUDE [deprecation](~/includes/gwb-v2-deprecation.md)]

 The following document describes how to migrate group writeback using Microsoft Entra Connect Sync (formerly Azure AD Connect) to Microsoft Entra Cloud Sync.
 This scenario is **only** for customers who are currently using Microsoft Entra Connect group writeback v2.
 The process outlined in this document pertains only to cloud-created security groups that are written back with a universal scope.
-Mail-enabled groups and DLs written back using Microsoft Entra Connect group writeback V1 or V2 aren't supported.

 >[!IMPORTANT]
 >This scenario is **only** for customers who are currently using Microsoft Entra Connect group writeback v2